JohnPetros/hangman-game/README.md

 [x] Show final message at the end of the game informing whether the user has won or not [x] Show visual feedback on keyboard
-[x] Allow the user to restart the game whenever he wants
+[x] Allow the user to restart the game whenever he wants [x] Listen to both click and key press events

 ---